Vini2/phables/docs/usage.md

 * `--seqidentity` - minimum sequence identity for phrog annotations [default: 0.3]
 * `--covtol` - coverage tolerance for extending subpaths [default: 100]
 * `--alpha` - coverage multiplier for flow interval modelling [default: 1.2]
+* `--longreads` - provide long reads as input.
+If this flag is not provided phables defaults to short reads
 * `--output` - path to the output directory [default: `phables.out`]
 * `--configfile` - custom config file [default: `(outputDir)/config.yaml`]
 * `--threads` - number of threads to use  [default: 1]